Financial Aid, Scholarships and Student Employment

 Federal Supplemental Educational Opportunity Grant

-SEOG is awarded to Pell eligible students with the highest financial need as long as funds continue to be available.
+The SEOG is awarded to Pell eligible students with the highest financial need as long as funds continue to be available.

-The Commonwealth Award is a need-based grant for Virginia residents who are seeking an undergraduate degree.
+The Commonwealth Award is a need-based grant for Virginia residents who are seeking their first undergraduate degree.
 The maximum award will not exceed the cost of tuition and fees.
 Awards will be made as long as funds are available, with priority given to those who met the FAFSA priority filing date.